Normal backwardation

 Normal backwardation, also sometimes called backwardation, is the market condition where the price of a commodity's forward or futures contract is trading below the expected spot price at contract maturity.
 The resulting futures or forward curve would typically be downward sloping (i.e. "inverted"), since contracts for further dates would typically trade at even lower prices.
 In practice, the expected future spot price is unknown, and the term "backwardation" may refer to "positive basis", which occurs when the current spot price exceeds the price of the future.

 The opposite market condition to normal backwardation is known as contango.
 Contango refers to "negative basis" where the future price is trading above the expected spot price.

 Note: In industry parlance backwardation may refer to the situation that futures prices are below the current spot price.

 Backwardation occurs when the difference between the forward price and the spot price is less than the cost of carry (when the forward price is less than the spot plus carry), or when there can be no delivery arbitrage because the asset is not currently available for purchase.

 In a state of backwardation, futures contract prices include compensation for the risk transferred from the underlying asset holder to the purchaser of the futures contract.
 This means the expected spot price on expiry is higher than the price of the futures contract.
-Backwardation very seldom arises in money commodities like gold or silver.
+Backwardation seldom arises in money commodities like gold or silver.
 In the early 1980s, there was a one-day backwardation in silver while some metal was physically moved from COMEX to CBOT warehouses.
 Gold has historically been positive with exception for momentary backwardations (hours) since gold futures started trading on the Winnipeg Commodity Exchange in 1972.

 The term is sometimes applied to forward prices other than those of futures contracts, when analogous price patterns arise.
 For example, if it costs more to lease silver for 30 days than for 60 days, it might be said that the silver lease rates are "in backwardation".
 Negative lease rates for silver may indicate bullion banks require a risk premium for selling silver futures into the market.

 Occurrence

 This is the case of a convenience yield that is greater than the risk free rate and the carrying costs.

 It is argued that backwardation is abnormal, and suggests supply insufficiencies in the corresponding (physical) spot market.
-However, many commodities markets are frequently in backwardation, especially when the seasonal aspect is taken into consideration, e.g., perishable and/or soft commodities.
+However, multiple commodities markets are frequently in backwardation, especially when the seasonal aspect is taken into consideration, e.g., perishable and/or soft commodities.

 In Treatise on Money (1930, chapter 29), economist John Maynard Keynes argued that in commodity markets, backwardation is not an abnormal market situation, but rather arises naturally as "normal backwardation" from the fact that producers of commodities are more prone to hedge their price risk than consumers.
 The academic dispute on the subject continues to this day.